-Regarding Mr. Jabouin's comments, I truly appreciate, especially being a tax accountant,

-1 deadlines and how certain things happen at 2 certain points in the year.
-So, again, throwing this out here, just kind of spitballing, that 3 maybe -- I'm in support of monthly meetings, but 4 if that doesn't make sense from a scheduling and 5 from a deadline standpoint, then maybe certain 6 7 times in a year we meet more frequently than Like, for example, if we know if there 8 9 are two big projects that are coming down the 10 pipeline, then we have two meetings in the same 11 I know for the budget subcommittee I'm on 12 that's what we do during budget season, we meet every week.
-So, you know, just to be flexible, 13 14 if it make sense, but I do think we should meet 15 more because, not only from a scheduling 16 standpoint with having these marathon meetings, 17 but, frankly, I think that it's hard to stay 18 focused and do our duty if we're overwhelmed with 19 so much volume.
-So by the end of the meeting we 20 might not give the attention that the last item 21 on the agenda deserves because we're tired from 22 going over the first several.
+DR. LYNCH-WALSH: I think that Mr. Sabin's suggestion is excellent.
+We saw this also, too, where we tried to have a special meeting to finish up the HCT Lenovo audit and that didn't happen, so then it ended up going from one to the next and you lose focus, not just when you have two on a meeting, but when something takes two meetings and they're not sort of back to back, they're, you know, six weeks apart.
+That's happened on a number of times.
+I don't think everyone is suggesting it must be -- there's not black-and-white thinking here, people are trying to be flexible.
+We recommend that -- we recognize there are too many things on one agenda.
+And so the -- and looking for solutions, which are either going to be -- which are going to be more meetings, whether they're monthly, or to Mr. Sabin's point, plan around, if the whole plan is you have an audit plan and you know when deadlines and how certain things happen at certain points in the year.
+So, again, throwing this out here, just kind of spitballing, that maybe -- I'm in support of monthly meetings, but if that doesn't make sense from a scheduling and from a deadline standpoint, then maybe certain times in a year we meet more frequently than others.
+Like, for example, if we know if there are two big projects that are coming down the pipeline, then we have two meetings in the same month.
+I know for the budget subcommittee I'm on that's what we do during budget season, we meet every week.
+So, you know, just to be flexible, if it make sense, but I do think we should meet more because, not only from a scheduling standpoint with having these marathon meetings, but, frankly, I think that it's hard to stay focused and do our duty if we're overwhelmed with so much volume.
+So by the end of the meeting we might not give the attention that the last item on the agenda deserves because we're tired from going over the first several.